mkozjak/node-telnet-client/README.md

 * `host`: Host the client should connect to.
 Defaults to '127.0.0.1'.
 * `port`: Port the client should connect to.
 Defaults to '23'.
+* `localAddress`: Local interface to bind for network connections.
+Defaults to an empty string.
+More information can be found [here](https://nodejs.org/api/net.html#net_socket_localaddress)
 * `timeout`: Sets the socket to timeout after the specified number of milliseconds of inactivity on the socket.
 * `shellPrompt`: Shell prompt that the host is using.
 Can be a string or an instance of RegExp.
 Defaults to regex '/(?:\/ )?#\s/'.